Dear Bankruptcy Adviser,

 The only way to guarantee that you can save your home is to make the payments to the court and to the lender each month for the terms of your bankruptcy.

-Homeowners typically file Chapter 13 for one of four reasons.
+Homeowners typically file Chapter 13 for 1 of 4 reasons.
 One, the owners make too much money to qualify for a Chapter 7 bankruptcy -- they fail the means test that determines eligibility for Chapter 7 protection.
 In such cases, Chapter 13 is the only option.

-A second reason to file Chapter 13 is the property has equity that cannot be protected in a Chapter 7 filing.
+A 2nd reason to file Chapter 13 is the property has equity that cannot be protected in a Chapter 7 filing.
 The amount of home equity that can be shielded in a Chapter 7 varies by state.
-You must talk to a bankruptcy attorney prior to filing a bankruptcy if you believe you have equity in the house.
+You must consult with a bankruptcy attorney before filing a bankruptcy if you believe you have equity in the house.

 During the term of your Chapter 13, the bank cannot refuse your regular monthly payment.
-Nor can it refuse to have the delinquent balance spread out over the next three to five years, under the court-approved payment plan.
+Nor can it refuse to have the delinquent balance spread out over the next 3 to 5 years, under the court-approved payment plan.

 One important note: You can reapply for a loan modification while you are making payments inside the Chapter 13.
 Some banks would be willing to work with you on this.
 You might need to first show a history of 12 monthly payments, but this is still an option.

-The fourth reason for a homeowner to file a Chapter 13 is to try to wipe out junior liens.
-If your first mortgage is badly underwater, in some cases Chapter 13 may allow you to wipe out second or third mortgages.
+The 4th reason for a homeowner to file a Chapter 13 is to try to wipe out junior liens.
+If your 1st mortgage is badly underwater, in some cases Chapter 13 may allow you to wipe out 2nd or 3rd mortgages.
 But this is a complicated option, as I have discussed in prior columns.

 In your case, you will need to stay in the Chapter 13 until you are current on your mortgage, or until the bank grants you a loan modification.
 Converting to a Chapter 7 while still delinquent on your old mortgage payments is very risky and could cost you the house in foreclosure.